 Driving toward The Tablelands in Gros Morne Park.

 If you’re driving from Rocky Harbour in Gros Morne National Park, head south on the Viking Trail (Route 430) and continue for approximately 37 km.
 Enjoy this scenic drive along the winding road of Newfoundland’s west coast.
 Turn right onto Bonne Bay Road (Route 431) and head west toward Bonne Bay.
-In the town of Woody Point, take a sharp left to stay onto Bonne Bay Road for 5 km.
-The Tablelands will be unmistakable as you drive the final kilometres toward the parking area on your left-hand side.
-The Tablelands has plenty of signage with a designated parking area and outhouse nearby.
-If you need more assistance, find The Tablelands on Google Maps.
+In the town of Woody Point, take a sharp left to stay on Bonne Bay Road for 5 km.
+The Tablelands will be unmistakable as you drive the final kilometres toward the parking area on your left-hand side, with plenty of signage for the designated parking area.

 Read next: Green Gardens Trail: Hiking in Gros Morne National Park